 It is interesting that nostalgia and regrets can trigger similar emotions although, by definition, they are quite different conditions.
 I guess the only difference between my situation with Ray, and that of the other Post writer, is that I have the choice to celebrate Ray’s present, or dwell on his history.
 The other writer has the choice of celebrating a friends history, or dwelling on the present.

 Nostalgia or regrets?
 It’s an interesting choice!
-Just thinking!
+Food for thought!